How Much Does it Cost to Rent a Car in New Zealand?

 Young driver’s fee

-If you are under 25 years old, you may be charged and extra NZ$5/day by some companies.
+If you are under 25 years old, you may be charged an extra NZ$5/day by some companies.
 Other car and campervan rental companies will make your insurance options mandatory or at a higher excess.
-Finally some other companies will restrict the models of vehicle that you can hire.
+Finally, some other companies will restrict the models of vehicle that you can hire.
+Find out more about Age Restrictions When Renting a Vehicle in New Zealand.

 One way fee